USDA-ARS-NWRC/awsm/docs/getting_started/basin_setup.rst

 of the necessary files is reproducible.
 Note that exact docker versions will be specified throughout the document but can be updated to different versions.

-The initial set up is performed using the package `basin_setup`_. `basin_setup`_ requires a DEM and it the `LANDFIRE`_ dataset to fill in the vegetation layers and parameters required to run iSnobal.
+The initial set up is performed using the package `basin_setup`_. `generate_topo`_ requires a DEM and it the `LANDFIRE`_ dataset (version 1.4.0) to fill in the vegetation layers and parameters required to run iSnobal.

 .. _basin_setup: https://github.com/USDA-ARS-NWRC/basin_setup
 .. _LANDFIRE: https://www.landfire.gov